mezera/mrQ/README.md

 2. All scans should have a single TR (note that a higher TR will increase the SNR).
 3. Minimal TE (<=2ms)
 4. Save the multi-coil information.
 To do this on GE scanners, change the scanner default by editing the saveinter cv: saveinter=1.
-Scan with the same prescan parameters for all SPGR scans.
+5. Scan with the same prescan parameters for all SPGR scans.
 To do this scan the highest SNR image first (flip angle = 10).
 For the next scan choose manual pre-scan and perform the scan without changing the pre-scan parameters.

 EPI Spin echo inversion recovery scan (B1 mapping)

 Low resolution T1 maps are used to correct for the B1 bias.
-We will scan data to fit unbiased T1 and correct the bias in the SPGR scans.
+We will acquire data to fit unbiased T1 maps and correct the bias in the SPGR scans.

-The T1 fit is based on Juelle Buarlle’s article: http://onlinelibrary.wiley.com/doi/10.1002/mrm.22497/abstract http://www-mrsrl.stanford.edu/~jbarral/t1map.html Modified code is integrated within the mrQ software.
+The T1 fit is based on Juelle Buarlle’s article: http://onlinelibrary.wiley.com/doi/10.1002/mrm.22497/abstract http://www-mrsrl.stanford.edu/~jbarral/t1map.html
+A modified version of this code is integrated within the mrQ software.

-Scan four SEIR - epi readout scans with four different inversion times (50, 400, 1200, 2400).
+1. Scan four SEIR - epi readout scans with four different inversion times (50, 400, 1200, 2400).
-Each scan needs to be acquired with slab inversion on GE scanner’s should change the scanner default by editing the a_gzrf0 cv: a_gzrf0=0 Use fat suppression.
-Fat suppression should be ??special-spectral?? to avoid any slice selective imperfections.
-This is the default with GE scanners when slices are less than 4mm thick.
+2. Each scan needs to be acquired with slab inversion on GE scanner’s should change the scanner default by editing the a_gzrf0 cv: a_gzrf0=0
+3. Use fat suppression.
+Fat suppression should be special-spectral to avoid any slice-selective imperfections.
+Note: This is the default with GE scanners when slices are less than 4mm thick.

 Data organization
 ==
 Follow these guidelines when organizing your data:

-Data should be in a single directory - “DATA”.
+- Data should be in a single directory - “DATA”.
-Within DATA a dicoms directory is needed.
+- Within the DATA directory a dicoms directory is needed.
-Within the dicoms directory each scan should be in a separate directory.
+- Within the dicoms directory each scan should be in a separate directory.
-All SEIR dicoms need to be in the dicom directory.
+- All SEIR dicoms need to be in the dicom directory.
-For each SPGR scan at list one dicom is needed so that the header can be read in by mrQ.
+- A single dicom is needed for each scan in that scan's directory so that the header can be read by mrQ.
-All SPGR files need to be in nifti format within the DATA directory.
+- All SPGR files need to be in nifti format within the DATA directory.

 See http://purl.stanford.edu/qh816pc3429 for an example of directory organization.